 Mr. Edens has been Chairman of our Board since our inception and served as our Chief Executive Officer from our inception until February 2007.
-He is the Co-Chief Executive Officer of Fortress Investment Group LLC, which we refer to in this Proxy Statement as "Fortress," a global investment management firm, and has been a member of the Board of Directors since November 2006.
+He is the Co-Chief Executive Officer of Fortress Investment Group LLC, which we refer to in this Proxy Statement as "Fortress," a global investment management firm, and has been a member of the Board of Directors of Fortress since November 2006.
 Mr. Edens has been a principal and a member of the Management Committee of Fortress since co-founding Fortress in May 1998.
 Previously, Mr. Edens served as Chief Executive Officer of Fortress from inception to August 2009.
 Mr. Edens has primary investment oversight of Fortress' private equity and publicly traded alternative investment businesses.
-Mr. Edens is the chief executive officer and chairman of the board of directors of New Fortress Energy LLC (NASDAQ: NFE).
-He is the Chairman of the board of directors of each of New Media Investment Group Inc. and OneMain Holdings Inc. He is a director of Mapeley Limited.
-Mr. Edens previously served on the board of the following publicly traded companies and registered investment companies: Florida East Coast Railway Corp. from December 2007 to June 2017, Intrawest Resorts Holdings Inc. from January 2014 to July 2017, Fortress Transportation and Infrastructure Investors LLC from May 2015 to May 2016, Gaming and Leisure Properties Inc. from October 2013 to October 2016, New Residential Investment Corp. from April 2013 to May 2016, New Senior Investment Group from October 2014 to January 2019, Nationstar Mortgage Holdings Inc. from February 2012 to July 2016, Brookdale Senior Living Inc., from September 2005 to June 2014; GAGFAH S.A. from September 2006 to June 2014; PENN National Gaming Inc. from October 2008 to November 2013 and GateHouse Media Inc. from June 2005 to November 2013.
-Prior to forming Fortress, Mr. Edens was a partner and managing director of BlackRock Financial
+Mr. Edens is the Chief Executive Officer and Chairman of the Board of Directors of New Fortress Energy LLC (NASDAQ: NFE).
+He is a director of Mapeley Limited.
+Mr. Edens previously served on the boards of the following publicly traded companies and registered investment companies: Gannett Co., Inc. (formerly New Media Investment Group Inc.) from November 2013 to May 2019, OneMain Holdings Inc. from October 2013 to June 2018, Florida East Coast Railway Corp. from December 2007 to June 2017, Intrawest Resorts Holdings Inc. from January 2014 to July 2017, Fortress Transportation and Infrastructure Investors LLC from May 2015 to May 2016, Gaming and Leisure Properties Inc. (NASDAQ: GLPI) from October 2013 to October 2016, New Residential Investment Corp. from April 2013 to May 2016, New Senior Investment Group from October 2014 to January 2019, Nationstar Mortgage Holdings Inc. from February 2012 to July 2016, Brookdale Senior Living Inc., from September 2005 to June 2014; GAGFAH S.A. from September 2006 to June 2014; PENN National Gaming Inc. from October 2008 to November 2013 and GateHouse Media Inc. from June 2005 to November 2013.
+Prior to forming Fortress, Mr. Edens was a partner and managing director of BlackRock Financial Management Inc. (an investment management firm), where he headed BlackRock Asset Investors, a private equity fund.
+In addition, Mr. Edens was formerly a partner and managing director of Lehman Brothers.
+Mr. Edens' extensive credit, private equity finance and management expertise, extensive experience as an officer and director of public companies and his deep familiarity with our company led the Board to conclude that Mr. Edens should be elected to serve as a director.